Empowered Vote · Volunteer Briefing · August 21, 2026

 build

-Structured debate infrastructure; 5 of 6 phases done (timers, transcription, audience notes).
-One security fix landed in June.
+Structured debate infrastructure; 5 of 6 phases done (timers, transcription, audience notes), plus a June security fix.
 Phase 6: voting and badges.
 Then Common Grounds can build on it.

 Emparks Design